-All students will be required to provide a 10-15 minute oral presentation describing their thesis research and results prior to handing in the final and approved draft of their thesis.
-The faculty and students attending the defense will be allowed 5 minutes for questions.
+All students will be required to provide a 20-minute oral presentation describing their thesis research and results prior to handing in the final and approved draft of their thesis.
+Prior to the presentation, all students must have the Thesis Presentation Approval Form (see appendix) completed and signed by the research committee.

 The format of this presentation will be similar to the type of presentation that would be given at a professional meeting.
-The precise instructions and details for the presentation will be provided to students in the Directed Study course in the fall of the first year.
-Student's presentations will be graded according the program grading rubric for presentations (Appendix D) and will count for 15% of their final research grade.
-Successful completion of the oral defense, a grade of 85% or higher on the presentation, is required to graduate.
+Student's presentations will be graded according the program-grading rubric for presentations (Appendix) and will count for 15% of their final research grade.
+Successful completion of the oral defense, with a grade of 80% or higher on the presentation, is required to graduate.

 In the event that a student does not pass the oral defense, the student will be provided with ONE additional opportunity present their thesis and pass the oral defense.
-Failure of the 2^{nd} attempt is considered grounds for dismissal from the program.
-The Graduate Student Committee, in consultation with the student and the thesis committee chairman, will set the date and format of the one re-examination(s), if necessary.
+Failure of the 2nd attempt is considered grounds for dismissal from the program.
+The Graduate Student Committee, in consultation with the student and the thesis committee Chairperson, will set the date and format of the one re-examination(s), if necessary.